zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

 2. Now, copy your Graph Server RPM and ADB Wallet to you compute instance.
 Let's assume both files are in ~/Downloads.
     ![](../images/download_folder.png " ")
     On your desktop or laptop (i.e. your machine), do not close your old Terminal window.
-Open a new Terminal, navigate to the folder where you created your SSH Keys:
+Open a new Terminal, navigate to the folder where you created your SSH Keys, and enter the following command:

     ```
     ## replace with specifics for your environment: private_key, location of downloaded rpm, public ip address of compute instance